This article was current at the time of publication.

-The big-end-of-town has been carrying out RCAs for some time now, but smaller audit firms will find the process hugely beneficial, and not only for improving general audit quality, but more importantly for detecting any underlying systemic issues.
+The big end of town has been carrying out RCAs for some time, but smaller audit firms will find the process hugely beneficial, and not only for improving audit quality, but more importantly for detecting any underlying systemic issues.

 A case for remedial action

 The guidance notes that every firm, regardless of size, should have internal inspections as part of its monitoring process.
-Over time, there will be a number of findings from various reviews and inspections, and RCA is an efficient way to identify fundamental issues and put in place remedial action.
+RCA is an efficient way to identify fundamental issues and take remedial action.

-Consequently, the firm revised its annual planning process, which then allowed staff to meet with clients to discuss forthcoming work.
+Consequently, the firm revised its annual planning process and scheduled staff to meet clients to discuss forthcoming work.
 The firm also addressed its fee structure and client expectations.
-While this process was initially lengthier than using the “putting out fires” tactic, ultimately it led to a more profitable and efficient process being introduced.
+While this process was initially lengthier than using the “putting out fires” tactic, ultimately it led to a more profitable and efficient process.

-The RCA process does not have to be onerous or costly for smaller firms, notes the guidance.
-It’s a matter of starting small and scaling the process to suit the size of your firm.
-Even when large firms initiated RCAs, they did so by starting small and scaling up.
+The RCA process does not have to be onerous or costly for smaller firms.
+It's a matter of starting small and scaling the process to suit the size of your firm.
+Even large firms initiated RCAs by starting small and scaling up.

-The guidance maintains that firms thinking about implementing the RCA processes should consider:
+The guidance maintains that firms thinking about implementing RCA processes should consider: